ab92929/mneepay/README.md

 Simply open `index.html` in your browser by double-clicking it.

 **Note:** Some browsers may restrict MetaMask access when opening files directly.
 Use Method 1 for best results.

-### Method 3: Deploy to Replit

-1. Create a new Repl on [Replit](https://replit.com)
-2. Choose "HTML, CSS, JS" template
-3. Upload all three files (index.html, style.css, script.js)
-4. Click "Run" button
-5. Share the URL with judges

-## 🎮 How to Demo for Judges

 ### Setup (Before Demo)